 In early 2019, it was announced that the Gansevoort Peninsula on the Hudson River would become home to a new Manhattan beach by 2022.
-Though that date has now been moved to late 2023 due to COVID-19, the project is still moving forward.
+Though that date was moved to late 2023 due to COVID-19, it’s now officially open!

-Furthermore, it also won’t be the only beach headed to NYC.
+Furthermore, it also won’t be the only new beach opening in NYC.
 Apparently, an additional public beach is set to open on the Williamsburg waterfront by 2028.
 Two Trees Management, the same company behind the redevelopment of Domino Sugar Factory, is helming the plans.

-Written by Bianca Bahamondes, Claire Leaden and Justine Golata
+Written by Bianca Bahamondes, Claire Leaden, Justine Golata, and Brianna Perry

 Also published on Medium.